jackabox/2019.jackwhiting.co.uk/content/posts/2017-12-22-beautiful-organised-results-in-phpunit.md

 slug: beautiful-organised-results-in-phpunit
 date: 2017-12-22 00:00:00
 description: 'A small extension for PHPUnit to beautify and orgnaise tests.
 Where have you been?'
-tags:
+categories:
+  - Tools
-  - php
+  - PHP
-  - testing
+  - Testing
 ---

 ![](/img/phpunit-beautify.jpg)